 How fast are the data speeds with coaxial cables?

 Unfortunately, in most cases, coaxial cables fall short in terms of data speed.
-Some internet service providers are able to get up to 1 Gbps (1,000 Mbps), but it’s not too common.
+Some internet service providers are able to get up to 2 Gbps (2,000 Mbps), but it’s not too common.
+1 gig is about it for cable connections.
 The coaxial cable that runs a connection into your home might be shared, too.
 When multiple customers in the same neighborhood are online at the same time, throttling could occur and lead to reduced speeds.

 You can sign up for cable internet with these companies: